 There are big plans afoot for Boulevard Anspach in the city centre.
 Although modelled after Paris in the 19th century, the central boulevards in Brussels eventually become unpleasant, traffic-filled arteries that people used to avoid.
-Now, though, the city has pedestrianised the street and there is a new cinema due to open next year.
+Now, though, the city has pedestrianised the street and is embarking on a major transformation, with more trees, green spaces and bike lanes.

-The opening of Yuka espresso bar is the latest in a series of exciting changes that are happening on the street.
-Yuka hopes to fill the niche for good coffee in the centre of Brussels, where there are still only a handful of places that really care about what goes into the cup.
+The opening of Yuka espresso bar a few years ago was another sign that change was afoot in this part of town.
+Yuka helps to fill the niche for good coffee in the centre of Brussels, where there are still only a handful of places that really care about what goes into the cup.

 Yuka is quite small, with a paired-down minimalist design that makes it a relaxing place to stop for a quick cup when you’re in town.
 Most importantly, the coffee is good; really good.
 The owner takes his espresso very seriously and offers a careful selection of blends and single-origin brews.
 There are also great cakes and fresh fruit juices on offer.
 It’s a perfect place for a quick breakfast, as there are always fresh pastries in the morning to go with your coffee.